sjohner/azurebootcamp.ch/content/sessions/index.md

 ---

 Currently, sessions are not yet published for Azure Bootcamp Switzerland 2023.
-Check out our past events [in the event archive](archive) for a glimpse of past agendas and sessions.
+Check out our past events in [the event archive]({{< ref "/archive/_index.md" >}}) for a glimpse of past agendas and sessions.
 If you are interested in speaking at Azure Bootcamp Switzerland 2023 please let us know.

-An official call for paper will follow soon.
+{{< alert "circle-info" >}}
+🎙 Call for speakers for is now open.
+[Submit your session](https://sessionize.com/azure-bootcamp-switzerland-2023/) and be part of the Azure Bootcamp Switzerland 2023!
+Whether it's a deep dive session on a specific service or a case study on using Azure in your business, we'd love to hear from you!
+{{< /alert >}}

 {{< figure src="keynote2022.jpg" alt="Picture of the presenters and audience at the keynote session of Azure Bootcamp Switzerland 2022" >}}